 The procedure for calculating free testosterone

-- An indicator of the level of globulin that binds sex steroids (SHGP, SSSG - SHBG).
+- An indicator of the level of globulin that binds sex steroids (SHGS, SSSG - SHBG).

-Enter the available albumin, testosterone and SHBG levels in the appropriate fields by selecting the appropriate units of measure.
-After filling in all the fields, click on the “Calculate” button, then in the “Results” field you will receive the values of free and biologically available testosterone.
+Enter the available indicators of albumin, testosterone level and SHBG in the appropriate fields, choosing the appropriate units.
+After filling in all the fields, click on the “Calculate” button, after which the values of free and bioavailable testosterone will be obtained in the “Results” field.

 A warning!
-The data for calculated free and bioavailable testosterone are reliable in most clinical situations, but the calculator should not be used for physiological and pharmacological increases in androgens (for example, in girls during menstruation, and in men during testosterone treatment).
+Estimated free and bioavailable testosterone data are reliable in most clinical situations, but you should not use a calculator for physiological and pharmacological increase in androgens (for example, in girls during menstruation, and in men during treatment with testosterone ).

-The calculator is developed at the Department of Hormonology, University Hospital of Ghent, Belgium.
+The calculator was developed at the Department of Hormonology, University Hospital of Ghent, Belgium.

-Thus, the level of total testosterone indicates a quantitative indicator of all forms of T in the blood, and in some cases can not be used as a defining indicator of the degree of androgen deficiency, because the level of total testosterone can remain normal, while T of an inactive form will prevail over its bioavailable fraction.
+Thus, the level of total testosterone indicates a quantitative indicator of all forms of T in the blood, and in some cases cannot be used as a determining indicator of the degree of androgen deficiency, because the level of total testosterone may remain normal, while the T inactive form will prevail over its bioavailable fraction.

-It is bioavailable forms of T have an effect on the body, because able to penetrate androgen-sensitive cells, which can not T associated with GPSS, due to their strong connection.
+It is bioavailable forms of T that affect the body, because able to penetrate into androgen-sensitive cells, which can not T associated with GPSS, because of their strong connection.